-The South African currency is the Rand.
-For up to date currency conversions, visit www.xe.com .
-It is helpful to carry a small amount South African Rand (e.g. ZAR five00) with you; you will find a currency exchange bureau at the international or domestic airport..
+You will find a currency exchange bureau at the international or domestic airport.
 In town you also have the opportunity to access ATMs with your credit card and purchase items with your card.

 There is no concern about safety at the Dream Wild Adventures projects.
-Game reserves are guarded / fenced and town is also safe during our town trips.
+Game reserves are guarded / fenced and town is also safe during town trips.
 But like everywhere in the world security is everybody's responsibility and please listen to project manager's recommendations.

 Do I need a VISA?

-Most visitors to South Africa receive a 90 day tourist/travel visa as long as they can provide proof of outbound travel.
-However, please check with the South African embassy before you leave your country.
+Most visitors to South Africa and Namibia receive a 90 day tourist/travel visa as long as they can provide proof of outbound travel.
+However, please check with the relevant embassy before departing on your trip.

 Do I need a work permit for volunteer projects?

-No, as a volunteer you are not taking paid work.
+No, as a volunteer you are not taking on paid work.